Skip to content

 It is not the job of library staff to simply acquire as many books as possible for their school community.
 Libraries are curated collections of books, brought together for the needs of that community at any one time.
 And times change.
 The curriculum changes.
 Trends come and go.
 If you invest heavily in the latest popular topic, these resources will be heavily used as long as that interest lasts.
 It may be short-lived, it may last longer.
 Then obviously younger students will grow into whatever topic or author that was popular with the year above them.
 Budget and space prevent you from purchasing and retaining everything.
 You need to know when to let go.

-How often should you weed?
+How often should you weed your school library collection?

-In addition, you need to weed on a regular basis.
+In addition, you need to weed book stock on a regular basis.
 If a book is returned in bad condition, discard it rather than re-shelving.
 Perhaps assess a different section of the collection termly so that any changes in the curriculum can be reflected in the stock.

-The SLA recommend that you have a policy for weeding and discarding stock which has been agreed by the whole school and reflects the priorities identified in the school development plan.
+The SLA recommend that you have a policy for weeding and discarding book stock which has been agreed by the whole school and reflects the priorities identified in the school development plan.
 Some staff may have been teaching from the same books for a number of years and find these useful to refer to.
 Check that there isn’t a newer edition, or perhaps even better titles have since been published.
-Agreeing to a comprehensive written policy that states the criteria for selection and deselection of library resources means everyone knows what is acceptable.
+Agreeing to a comprehensive written weeding policy that states the criteria for selection and deselection of library resources means everyone knows what is acceptable.

 So take a deep breath and start slowly.